heremel/Project-2/README.md

 To use DiPiRi, go to the website and explore the various features:
 - Check the weather for your destination.
--  Learn about the local currency used in different countries
+- Learn about the local currency used in different countries.
-- Know about the living standards in different countries.
+- See the typical food of some countries !

 ## About the Project

 DiPiRi aims to be your go-to platform for travel planning by offering:
 - **Weather Forecasts**: Get up-to-date weather information for your destination.
 - **Currency Information**: Learn about the local currency used in different countries (e.g., $, €).
-- **Living Standards**: Understand the economic status of different countries to plan your budget accordingly.
-- **Recommendations**: See different recommendations when you first arrive on the main page to inspire your travel plans.
+- **Adding to favorites** : Add destinations to your memories and dreams !

 ## Contact